vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/defined-entities/behaviors-general-concepts.md

 - [Pre Delete](#pre-delete-behavior-hook)
 - [Post Delete](#post-delete-behavior-hook)

-More information on RDE lifecycle hooks can be found [here]<!-- TODO add link to hooks documentation -->().
+More information on RDE lifecycle hooks can be found [here](rde-hooks.md).